Before the Gospel

-Because the law is perfect no individual has ever been able to live up to its standard of perfection, with the single exception of Christ who lived a perfect, sinless life:
+Because the law is perfect, no individual has ever been able to live up to its standard of perfection; the only exception is Christ who lived a perfect, sinless life:

 "Therefore, by the deeds of the law there shall no flesh be justified in his sight; for by the law is the knowledge of sin" (Rom.3:20 Para.).

 After Adam's transgression that resulted in all people coming under the dominion of the law, all people also came under the penalty for its violation.

 The law reveals the standard of behavior with which all must comply, and its perfect system of justice demands the execution of all lawbreakers.
 The law only determines guilt or innocence; it does not have the ability to restore harmony between God and humanity.
 Because no one except Jesus Christ has ever been able to accomplish the perfection of the law, all others are found guilty of its violation.

 Prior to eating from the forbidden tree, Adam and Eve could have eaten from the tree of life and lived forever.
 However, they decided to rebel against their Creator; therefore, they and all their descendants lost access to the tree of life and were doomed to die for all eternity.

 "For all have sinned, and come short of the glory of God;" (Rom.3:23 KJV).